-Have you ever run up to a massive chicken or hen of the woods, only to find it just a tiny bit past being good for the pan?
+Have you ever run up to a massive chicken of the woods mushrooms or a hen, only to find it just a tiny bit past being good for the pan?
 Ever thought there might be something useful you could make with all the edible mushroom biomass you walk past, but pass up?
 Enter mushroom ketchup.

 Here's some takeaways I've learned over the years:

-- Save the drained mushroom mash, dehydrate it, and use as a salt substitute, powdering it as needed.
+- Save the drained mushroom mash, dehydrate it, and use as a salt substitute.
 You can also dehydrate it, powder it, and add it back to the finished ketchup for a thicker, product, especially if you bind it with xanthum gum (see above).

 - The best species is whatever large amount of fungus you have available.
 Common agarics, like the ones typically used in videos and online, can be difficult to source en-masse, but hens, chickens, and older boletes are great.